BirthdayResearch/quantum/README.md

 ## Operational Transactions

-To change state of any smart contract, user need to approve the smart contract with the respected token via `approve()` function first.
+To change the state of any smart contract, users need to approve the smart contract of the respective token via the `approve()` function first.
 Once approved, user will be able to bridge the token over to DefiChain.

 ### Fund ERC20 tokens - to transfer ERC20 tokens from an EOA to the Bridge